 Equipment: The adaptive equipment used in our programs is considered an equalizer, enabling many different disability types and function levels to play the same sport.
 Most of our programs use sport wheelchairs, however, many of our athletes are not every day wheelchair users.
 Adaptive Sports equipment is costly, but we have a large inventory that is available for use at each program.

-Locations: Programs are currently offered in Wayne, Cuyahoga, Mahoning and Lucas Counties.
+Locations: Community-based programs are currently offered in Wayne, Cuyahoga, Mahoning and Lucas Counties.
 Details are below.
 Don’t see a sport you are interested in or a location near you?
 Our vision is to offer opportunities across Ohio and our resources are still growing.
 Please still reach out to us and let us know what sport you’d like to see us offer in your community.

 Calendar: To view the current practice schedule for each of our program locations, please see our up-to-date calendar.
+You can also see what programs are open by visiting our registration website via LeagueApps.

 Contact Us: Learn more about our current community-based sport offerings below and then contact us to get involved.